When you install Anthos Service Mesh, depending on your environment, you either

 asm-gcp-multiprojectconfiguration profile are enabled.

-asm-multicloud: Use this profile for clusters on other supported environments: GKE on-prem, GKE on AWS, Amazon Elastic Kubernetes Service (Amazon EKS), and Microsoft Azure Kubernetes Service (Microsoft AKS).
+asm-multicloud: Use this profile for clusters on other supported environments: Anthos clusters on VMware, Anthos clusters on AWS, Amazon Elastic Kubernetes Service (Amazon EKS), and Microsoft Azure Kubernetes Service (Microsoft AKS).
 When you install Anthos Service Mesh using the

 asm-multicloud.yamlprofile, this enables Supported default features listed on the Supported features page for the